Skip to main content

 Aspiring project managers in Australia need to complete on-the-job training and formal education, as well as earn different certificates and specialist qualifications.
 Here is how to become a project manager in Australia:

-1. Complete a diploma or graduate diploma
+2. Complete a diploma or graduate diploma

-2. Become professionally certified
+3. Become professionally certified

 Professional certification with an industry-recognised certificate is the next step to becoming a project manager.
 With so many project management courses available, it pays to do your research to determine which course best suits you and your career intentions.

 The Project Management Professional (PMP) certification is recognised globally and across all industries.
-This certification is overseen by the Project Management Institute (PMI).

-Then there is the Registered Project Manager (RegPM) certification, Australia’s national program owned by the AIPM.
+You might also consider the Registered Project Manager (RegPM) certification, Australia’s national program owned by the AIPM.
 Five project management certification levels are available through this system, and five years of experience are required before registration is possible.

-3. Complete advanced training
+4. Complete advanced training

-To become a senior project manager, individuals should complete advanced training (a step recommended after acquiring at least two years of project management experience).
-Before completing advanced training, for example, SCU Online’s Master of Project Management, a Bachelor degree in any discipline, and a minimum of two years’ work experience in a professional environment (or five years of work experience considered the equivalent of a bachelor’s degree) are essential.
+Before completing advanced training, it’s essential to have some existing qualifications.
+For example, you might complete a postgraduate degree like SCU Online’s Master of Project Management, a bachelor’s degree in any discipline, a minimum of two years’ work experience in a professional environment or five years of work experience.

-To reach this point, consider taking smaller courses, reading up on the topic, and seeking work experience within organisations or departments that focus on project management.
+To reach this point, consider taking smaller courses, reading up on the topic and seeking work experience within organisations or departments that focus on project management.

 Every piece of knowledge you gain along the way will add to your value as a project manager.